JoniWaibs/snaploop-be/README.md

-# 🎉 Shared Albums with Face Classification
+# 🎉 Shared Albums with Face Classification by AI

 ## Description